sthiyanesh/Recreate-SMS-Messenger/README.md

 Run trying.java in 2 cmd prompt at same time for two users to interact

-Running trying.java in many cmd Prompt for many users
+Run trying.java in many cmd Prompt for many users